 Today is November 15 and the Navigate the Chaos question to consider is “how often do you practice serenity?”
 Navigating the chaos requires you to practice serenity so that you may accept what you cannot change, change what you can and understand the difference.

 For those who are putting in the daily grind of translating one dream after another into reality, practicing serenity may be a bit overwhelming at times.
 It is simply inconceivable for some to accept the reality of a situation, and, therefore, have as their life goal to change it.
 The nuanced consideration for today’s reflection then, is to know the difference between that which you can change, and that which is unchangeable.
 Such discernment may take years to learn, but it is an important strategy to use as you navigate the chaos of life.

-We can turn to the American theologian Reinhold Niebuhr for his guidance on this as he authored The Serenity Prayer in the 1930s.
+We can turn to the American theologian Reinhold Niebuhr for his guidance on serenity as he authored The Serenity Prayer in the 1930s.
 Niebuhr was an American Reformed theologian, ethicist, commentator on politics and public affairs, and professor at Union Theological Seminary for more than 30 years.

 Niebuhr was one of America's leading public intellectuals for several decades of the 20th century and received the Presidential Medal of Freedom in 1964.
 Church groups and various twelve-step programs like Alcoholics Anonymous helped popularize the prayer though often without attribution to Niebuhr.
 The phrase most often refereed to is: